Power Scaling of Lasers

 An interesting question is whether cladding-pumped fiber lasers and amplifiers are power-scalable.
 A general answer is not possible owing to the multitude of applied techniques and the dependence on the specific requirements, e.g. in terms of output format (continuous-wave, possibly with narrow bandwidth, or pulsed, etc.) and beam quality.

 The enormous progress in the performance of high-power diffraction-limited fiber devices, that has been made in recent years, is not itself a proof of power scalability, but rather has to be seen as resulting from a systematic optimization, involving much improved pump diodes and beam shapers, novel techniques for launching pump power into fibers, optimized double-clad fibers with large mode areas, and an improved understanding of how ideally to fit all the design parameters for optimum performance.
 In contrast to a true power scaling procedure, this progress has relied on constantly improved components and has led to strongly increased optical intensities in fibers, and also to much higher heat loads per meter.
-Therefore, it has to be expected that the enormous progress in recent years will soon be substantially slowed when particularly the nonlinearities become too strong.
+Therefore, the enormous progress in the last decades has already substantially slowed down.

 Of course, there is still the option of beam combining the output of several or even many fibers, but at the expense of losing some significant advantages of single-fiber devices.